arg0NNY/BetterAnimations/docs/reference/animation.md

 A boolean indicating whether Debug Mode is enabled.
 See [Debug Mode](/create/debug-mode).

-Also accepts `"enter"` and `"exit"` to enable Debug Mode only for a specific animation type.
+Also accepts `"enter"` and `"exit"` to enable Debug Mode only for a specific type of animation.

 ## Execution definition